mattermost/docs/source/configure/experimental-configuration-settings.rst

   :configjson: RemoteClusters
   :environment: N/A

-  - **true**: System Admins can manage remote clusters using the System Console.
+  - **true**: System admins can manage remote clusters using the System Console.
   - **false**: **(Default)** Remote cluster management is disabled.

 Remote clusters